Wacker Chemie

 The product range includes silicone rubbers, polymer products like ethylene vinyl acetate redispersible polymer powder, chemical materials, polysilicon and wafers for the semiconductor industry.
 The company sells its products in more than 100 countries.
 As of 31 December 2015, 16,972 employees have been with Wacker.
 Corporate annual sales in 2015, were about 5,3 billion Euros, up 10% compared to 2014.

-The biggest production site of Wacker Chemie is the Burghausen plant in the south-east of Bavaria, Germany, with about 10,000 employees.
-The US headquarters was previously located in Adrian, Michigan.
-In 2022, Wacker opened a new US headquarters in Ann Arbor, Michigan.
+History

+On 13 October 1914, Alexander Wacker established "Dr. Alexander Wacker, Gesellschaft für elektrochemische Industrie KG".
+The production plant in Burghausen, Upper Bavaria was constructed in 1916 and in December that year the first acetylaldehyde and acetic acid products were manufactured.
+The company began producing acetone products in the middle of the first World War and became a crucial producer for synthetic rubber at that time.
+In 1922, the first shellac was produced at the Burghausen facility.
+Wacker died in April that year at the age of 75.

+Willy O. Hermann started the Wacker Polymers business division in 1920.
+In 1928 it began producing vinyl acetate and polyvinyl acetate.
+The PVC manufacturing process was developed in 1935 by Herbert Berg, which was sold in 2000.
+Silicones at Wacker began to be produced in 1947 and silane production came later in 1949.

+In April 1953, Wacker became a limited liability private company and was renamed to Wacker-Chemie GmbH.
+Eduard Enk started the Wacker semiconductor business in 1953 and produced its first silicon rod two years later.
+In 1960, a new facility was built in Cologne for the 2nd Wacker process.

+In 1978, Wacker Siltronic Corporation was founded in Portland, Oregon and in 1983 expansion of the company began in Asia with the addition of facilities there.
+In 1987, a wholly owned subsidiary of Wacker Chemie AG, DRAWIN Vertriebs GmbH was founded in Ottobrunn, Upper Bavaria.

+Wacker began producing bioengineered products in 1990, which led to multiple acquisitions and the establishment of Wacker Biotech GmbH in 2005.

+On 10 April 2006, Wacker shares were traded for the first time on the Frankfurt Stock Exchange.

+Wacker celebrated its 100th anniversary in Munich 2014 and in 2015, Siltronic AG made its IPO.

 Business activity

 Wacker Chemie AG – divided into 5 divisions – derives most of its products from two main raw materials: silicon and ethylene.
 Siltronic supplies the semi-conductor market with wafers.

 Wacker Polysilicon produces hyper-pure electronic-grade polysilicon for use in electronic and solar wafers.
 Wacker Silicones serves end markets like construction, automobile, paints, textiles, and paper.

 Wacker Polymers starting with ethylene serves mainly the construction industry with redispersible powders and several other industries with dispersions.
 Wacker Biosolutions focuses on using bio-technological processes to serve its customers.
 Wacker Polymers, a division of Wacker Chemie AG has appointed Peter Summo (48) as its next president, effective 1 October.
 Summo previously headed the engineering silicones business unit at Wacker Silicones.
 He is succeeding Arno von der Eltz, who is retiring on this date.